 This could be called a ‘manager’s dream’ but the reality is often quite the opposite.
 You are busy with work, have targets to hit and objectives to achieve and then there is your team.
 Some are doing their job and doing it well, others might even be exceeding your expectations and then there are those that just always create issues or do not perform to the level that you’d like them to.

-Just four years ago in July 2013, employment tribunal fees were introduced by the Coalition Government and we are now saying ‘goodbye’ to them due to a landmark decision by the Supreme Court on 26th July 2017.
+In July 2013, employment tribunal fees were introduced by the Coalition Government and then, in a landmark decision by the Supreme Court on 26th July 2017, they were abolished.

 A couple of weeks ago we wrote about the need to make sure your employment contracts are up-to-date.
 We wanted to follow that up with a more detailed post on the importance of employment contracts.